Why should I learn to teach if I am not sure that I want to be a teacher?

 clients and the juries that hear their cases.
 Managers teach their employees new procedures.

-To become a teacher, you must learn a little about learning.
-By participating in this
+To become a teacher, you must learn about learning.
+By participating in this program,

-program, you will become a better learner, and you will find it easier to excel in
+you will become a better learner, and you will find it easier to excel in your classes.

 Do I have to teach if I complete the program?